Leash Training Your Cat

+- Allow Your Cat to Become Accustomed to the Fit.
 The new harness will probably look uncomfortable at first until your cat gets used to it.
-Something to try is waiting just before mealtime to put the harness on.
+You can wait until just before mealtime to put the harness on.
 Then immediately feed and praise your cat.
-If your cat still looks uncomfortable, try distracting with your favorite toy.
-When he/she finally looks comfortable take off the harness.
+If your cat still looks uncomfortable, try distracting him/her with your favorite toy.
+When he/she finally looks comfortable, take off the harness.
 Repeat this process for a few days.
 You don’t want to stress out your cat with getting used to the harness and walking on the leash the first day.

+- Introduce Your Cat to the Leash.
 Once your cat has become accustomed to the harness, it is okay to begin attaching the leash.
 Let your cat walk around the house while dragging the leash behind.
 It’s very important that you keep a close eye on your cat during this time and make sure he/she doesn’t get tangled up around anything.
-Give continuous praise and some treats to your cat for being so good!
+Give continuous praise and treats to your cat for being so good!
 Take a few days (just like you did with the harness) for your cat to get used to the leash attachment.
-You can now being holding onto the leash as he/she walks around the house but don’t restrict your cat’s movement or direct him/her anywhere.
+You can now hold onto the leash as he/she walks around the house, but don’t restrict your cat’s movement or direct him/her anywhere.

 Patience is a virtue when teaching your cats to walk on a leash.
 Never do anything your cat refuses to do and don’t let it become a battle because you will most likely lose this one.
 Always keep a strong hold on the leash and avoid leaving your cat leashed alone outdoors.
 It will take time to train your cat, but we think it’s worth the effort!

 Do you already go on walks with your kitty?
 If so, where do you like to go and how hard was it for you to train your cat?